javalite/site-content/src/activejdbc/database_migrations.md

 ```

 as you can see from above in this case. two databases were migrated: test and development.
 The output of the migration command is self-explanatory.
-If you had more migration files defined that have not yet been migrated, they all will be migrated by thi step.
+If you had more migration files defined that have not yet been migrated, they all will be migrated by this step.

 ### Step 3 alternative